opsolving/.github/profile/README.md

 | 🐬 MySQL      | Percona XtraDB Cluster Operator (PXC) | [percona-helm-charts/pxc-operator](https://github.com/percona/percona-helm-charts/tree/main/charts/pxc-operator) |
 | 🍃 MongoDB    | Percona MongoDB Operator              | [percona-helm-charts/psmdb-operator](https://github.com/percona/percona-helm-charts/tree/main/charts/psmdb-operator) |

-Operators provide:
+Operators include:
 ✅ High Availability • ✅ Automated Backups • ✅ Monitoring Integration • ✅ Full Lifecycle Management

+---

+## 🎯 Goal

+The purpose of this repository is to keep free and accessible charts available for **testing, prototyping, and education**,
+and at the same time highlight alternatives such as **operators** that may be a better fit for production environments.